adamant/adamant.language.reference/src/simple-types.md

 ### `metatype` type

 The type "`metatype`" is a subtype of "`type`".
 Objects representing the type of classes and structs have a type that is a subtype of "`metatype`".
 When calling associated functions as "`Example.function()`", the expression "`Example`" has a subtype of "`metatype`".
 Metatypes describe the associated functions and constructors on the type object.

+**TODO:** how can `metatype` be a subtype of `type` when struct types can't be subtypes of each other?
+Is this a feature of psuedo references?